kunhwiko/concepts/cloud/kubernetes/K-observability.md

   * Pulls metrics from components over HTTP by default.
 A push model is supported through a push gateway.
   * Built in time series database that can be queried through PromQL.
   * Built in alert manager and the ability to define alerting rules.
-  * Prometheus server nodes are independent and do not rely on shared storage.
 ```

 ##### Prometheus Operator